openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

    * - ``requesting_student_id``
      - string
-     - The course-specific anonymized user ID of the student who requested the essay.
+     - The course-specific anonymized user ID of the student who requested the response.

 openassessmentblock.peer_assess and openassessmentblock.self_assess
 ----------------------------------------------------------------------

-The server emits this event when a student either submits an assessment of a peer's essay or submits a self-assessment of her own essay.
+The server emits this event when a student either submits an assessment of a peer's response or submits a self-assessment of her own response.

 **Event Source**: Server